frothers/Frothers-FC/content/posts/2025/2025-winter-game-12.md

 Some good contenders this week.
 Big shout out to anyone giving up a pen to your boy.
 Jacob with some more great forward work.
 This week it goes to Farshid for defying the haters and putting in a master class down the right.

 ## Dick of the Day
 Some good laughs out there.
 A sniper was in full effect bringing down the boys.
 Some terrible trevella atempts from Evan and Ryan, one leading to a goal.
 Yarride had the pitching wedge out for everything except his goal.
-This week it goes to Angus, who was having a full anurism about half a dozen things.
+This week it goes to Angus, who was having a full aneurysm because of half a dozen things.
 Breakup Brain.